-The Company is a clinical stage biopharmaceutical company whose planned principal operations are focused on developing and commercializing first in class, oral, low density lipoprotein cholesterol (LDL-cholesterol) lowering therapies for the treatment of patients with hypercholesterolemia and other cardiometabolic risk markers.
-ETC-1002, the Company's lead product candidate, is a unique, first in class, orally available, once daily small molecule designed to lower LDL-cholesterol levels and avoid the side effects associated with currently available LDL-cholesterol lowering therapies.
-ETC-1002 is being developed primarily for patients with hypercholesterolemia and a history of statin intolerance.
-Phase 2b clinical trials for ETC-1002 are currently underway and build upon the successful and comprehensive Phase 1 and Phase 2a programs.
+The Company is an emerging pharmaceutical company whose planned principal operations are focused on developing and commercializing first-in-class, oral, low-density lipoprotein cholesterol (LDL-cholesterol) lowering therapies for the treatment of patients with hypercholesterolemia and other cardiometabolic risk markers.
+ETC-1002, the Company's lead product candidate, is a unique, first-in-class, orally available, once-daily small molecule designed to lower LDL-cholesterol levels and avoid the side effects associated with currently available LDL-cholesterol lowering therapies.
+ETC-1002 is being developed for patients with hypercholesterolemia, including those with a history of statin intolerance.
+Phase 2b clinical studies for ETC-1002 are currently underway and build upon a successful and comprehensive Phase 1 and Phase 2a program.
 The Company owns the exclusive worldwide rights to ETC-1002 and its other product candidates.
 Its facilities are located in Ann Arbor and Plymouth, Michigan.